Andrés Acuña

 Andrés Acuña (born September 11, 1995) is a Costa Rican racquetball player.
-He is the current World Games champion in racquetball, winning gold at the 2022 World Games, in Birmingham, Alabama.
+He is the current Pan American Champion in Mixed Doubles (with Larissa Faeth), winning the title in 2026 in Guatemala City, and they are also the current Central American and Caribbean Games Mixed Doubles champions winning that title in in 2026 in Santo Domingo, Dominican Republic.
+Acuña is a former World Games champion in racquetball, winning gold at the 2022 World Games, in Birmingham, Alabama.

-Acuña is a former Pan American Champion in Men's Doubles (with Gabriel Garcia), winning the title in 2024 in Guatemala City.
 He was runner up at the 2021 International Racquetball Federation (IRF) 2021 World Championships in Men's Singles in Guatemala.
+Acuña has also won twice on the International Racquetball Tour.

 Junior years - 2009-2014

 Acuña played at the IRF World Junior Championships several times.
 In 2009 in Santo Domingo, Dominican Republic, he was in the semi-finals of Boys U14 singles and doubles.
 In singles, Acuña lost to Zachary Wertz of the US, 7–15, 15–12, 11–1.
 In doubles he and Andres Fabian Montecinos lost to Wertz and Adam Manilla, 15–7, 15–14.

 In 2011, Acuña and Andres Fabian lost to Junior Rodriguez and Francisco De Leon of the Dominican Republic, 15–10, 15–13.

 In Los Angeles in 2012, he was a finalist in Boy's U16 Singles, losing the final to Canadian Coby Iwaasa, 15–11, 15–13, after beating Mexican Erik Garcia in the semi-finals, 15–7, 7–15, 11–10.
 Acuña also got bronze in Boys U16 Doubles that year with Paublo Sauma, as they lost to Rodrigo Montoya and Javier Mar, 15–3, 14–15, 11–3.

 Acuña played at the 2014 International Racquetball Federation (IRF) World Junior Championships in Cali, Colombia, reaching the semi-finals of Boy's U18 Singles where he lost to Conrrado Moscoso, 5–15, 15–4, 11–3.